 Another tax strategy is to bunch your deductions.
 This means shifting itemized deductions from one year to another, either to trim your taxable income in a year, though you may be vulnerable to higher taxes, or to take eligible expenses in a single year so that the combined amount is high enough to deduct.
 Expenses you would be most likely to bunch include those for uninsured medical expenses, which must exceed 7.5% of your adjusted gross income to be deductible, charitable contributions, and up to $10,000 of mortgage loan interest.
-Expenses that qualify for a medical exemption are 10% of adjusted gross income.

 For example, suppose you’re anticipating large dental expenses not covered by insurance.
 If you’ve already accumulated substantial medical bills this year, perhaps because you’ve been enrolled in a high-deductible health plan, you might want to get the dental work done and pay the bill this year.
 That way, your combined total for medical expenses might qualify for the itemized deduction.